Proverbs

 The first part of this book contains sayings from Solomon who was the wisest man the world has ever seen.
 We remember that, when Solomon was told that he could ask for anything from God, he asked for wisdom and God granted it (2 Chronicles 1).

-for gaining wisdom and instruction; for understanding words of insight; for receiving instruction in prudent behavior; doing what is right and just and fair;
+are for learning about wisdom and discipline; for understanding words expressing deep insight; for gaining an intelligently disciplined life, doing what is right, just and fair;

 Here, we see the purpose of these sayings.
 Wisdom is the ability to properly use knowledge and for us, as Christians, it is the mind of Jesus Christ.
 Instruction is talking about teaching using discipline while understanding speaks of intelligence.
 Prudent behavior is referring to the fact that not all knowledge is to be shared at all times with all people.
 Prudence is using good judgment on when to share your knowledge.
 In short, these sayings are meant to show us how to live a life that brings glory to God.